Dexia: Crisis 2008/2009

 At the end of 2008 Dexia sold the healthy parts of FSA, ceased its trading activities in Paris and trading on its own account in the financial markets.

 Further losses are still possible on the remaining FSA portfolio.
 On 19 January 2009 Moody's lowered the credit rating for Dexia's long term obligations and saving accounts of the three banking parts of Dexia (Dexia Credit Local in France, Dexia Bank Belgium and Dexia Banque Internationale in Luxembourg) from Aa3 to A1.
 The rating agency also downgraded the Bank Financial Strength Rating for the three banks from C− to D+.

 On 5 March 2009 Dexia's share price fell to an all-time low of €1.21, a loss of over 90% in a year.
 A further restructuring plan was announced, with the firm aiming to concentrate on its primary activities, and to avoid risks on the financial markets.
 A total of 1,500 job cuts were announced, of which more than half were in Belgium, 260 in France, and the rest worldwide.
-Dexia's share price subsequently increased over the rest of 2009, largely varying between €4 to €7.50.
+Dexia's share price subsequently increased over the rest of 2009, largely varying between €4 and €7.50.

 On 31 March 2010 Bloomberg reported that Dexia was one of the largest borrowers from the discount window of the United States Federal Reserve, having outstanding loans of over $30 billion.